An adhesive label is much more than a pretty identifier you slap onto secondary packaging.

 As you can imagine, the tidiness of a printing and packaging manufacturer’s working environment plays a big role in how well an adhesive label adheres to its substrate.
 Contaminants such as oils, dust, dirt, and other foreign elements can undermine the adhesion process.

-If you can’t tour a printer’s facility before partnering on a project (less an issue with domestic printing partners), inquire about the cleanliness of their operations and whether you can see photos.
 This should give you a better idea of how seriously they take their craft.
-Notably, mold release agents and plasticizers, for example, are foreign contaminants that will reduce the life of the adhesive or compromise its performance.
+Notably, mold release agents and plasticizers, for example, are foreign contaminants that will reduce the life of the adhesive or compromise performance.

-Perhaps the most common environmental conditions that threaten to weaken adhesive strength is humidity or wetness.
-Since paper materials can absorb moisture through direct contact or from the air, manufacturers have to take special precautions to keep facilities dry.
+Perhaps the most common environmental conditions that threaten to weaken adhesive strength are humidity or wetness.
+Since paper materials absorb moisture through direct contact or from the air, manufacturers have to take special precautions to keep facilities dry.
 Moisture can also prevent barcodes and sophisticated inks from working properly, and cause paper to deteriorate entirely.

 Again, identify a manufacturer who is serious about their working conditions.

-Be sure to ask your manufacturer about the temperature level the substrate is typically at when applying adhesive labels because that can impact the bonding process.
+Be sure to ask your manufacturer about the temperature level the substrate is typically at when applying adhesive labels, because that can impact the bonding process.

-Commercial labels are exposed to a wide variety of environmental conditions throughout their lifetime, from the moment they are printed or manufactured to the time consumers dispose of them.
+Commercial labels are exposed to a wide variety of environmental conditions throughout their lifetimes, from the moment they are printed or manufactured to the time consumers dispose of them.
 You need to account for which conditions your packaging is likely to encounter when choosing appropriate label and adhesive materials.

 Items that are going to be stored in cold temperatures, such as labels for outdoor winter products, for instance, might require a special adhesive that wouldn’t be considered for those stored at room temperature.